 The last restaurant was an Italian restaurant that was good enough, but nothing special.
 After trying all the restaurants, we wished we had eaten at the Mexican restaurant every single night.

 Have you ever stayed in the Hotel Zone in Cancun?
 Which resort did you stay at?
 Would you stay again?
-We just have a hard time staying still.
-When we head back for Chichen Itza we’ll definitely spring for an airbnb and stay closer inland.
+On our next trip to the Riviera Maya we decided to stay at an airbnb in Playa del Carmen and visited Ek Balam and Chichen Itza.

-► Nap-Time Version: The Gran Caribe All Inclusive Family Resort in Cancun is nice and relaxing, with plenty of beach and water, and great food!
+► Nap-Time Version: Panama Jack All Inclusive Family Resort in Cancun is nice and relaxing, with plenty of beach and water, and great food!

-Staying at a resort, particularly an all inclusive, doesn’t give you much opportunity to see the country that you are traveling in.
+Staying at a family resort in Cancun, particularly an all inclusive, doesn’t give you much opportunity to see the country that you are traveling in.
 You don’t get to meet the locals, or see what day to day life is like driving through town, grocery shopping, and mingling.
 We got pretty sick of the resort, pretty fast.
 There is only so much hanging out drinking virgin margaritas in every possible flavor you can do, though is no fault of the resort itself.
-Read all about our experience driving through the Mexican countryside visiting the Dos Ojos cenote with three kids and seeing Tulum up close and personal!